D1gita7Duck/meowsic/readme.md

 -make progress bar to show progress of downloading song [DONE]

 Version 1.0:
+-everything from 0.9 and more

--Add seperate lyrics window which displays lyrics as a label in a scrollable frame[DONE] -everything from 0.9 and more
+-Add seperate lyrics window which displays lyrics as a label in a scrollable frame[DONE] -Add Volume control
 -playlists functionality with sql db
 -robust mechanism for play,pause,stop,next and previous song [DONE] -proper queue system [DONE]